CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab3.md

 # Lab 3: Analyze Threats with Threat Explorer and Real-Time Detections

-In this task, you'll create a custom role in Microsoft Defender to manage access and permissions, simulate a phishing interaction, and investigate user activity using Threat Explorer.
+In this lab, you'll create a custom role in Microsoft Defender to manage access and permissions, simulate a phishing interaction, and investigate user activity using Threat Explorer.

 1. On a new tab in the **Microsoft Edge browser** and go to the following URL in the address bar: https://security.microsoft.com.